-A Nike-Cajun sounding rocket is launched from the Churchill Range with the first Canadian science payload.
+Launch of a Nike-Cajun sounding rocket from the Churchill Range with the first Canadian science payload.

 NASA approves a Canadian proposal, submitted by the Defence Research Board, to build the Alouette 1 satellite for the study of the ionosphere.
 NASA agrees to launch this first Canadian satellite.

 The Prince Albert Radar Laboratory is inaugurated in Prince Albert, Saskatchewan.
 On this day, Prime Minister John Diefenbaker and President Dwight Eisenhower have a telecommunication conversation by means of a radar signal that bounces back from the moon.